sodazone/ocelloids-services/guides/TESTING-ZOMBIENET.md

 > [!NOTE]
 > If you're using light clients, you will only start receiving new or finalized blocks when warp sync is finished.

-You can run the server either from command line or with Docker.

-### 2.1.
-Command Line

 In a separate terminal, clone the project repository:

 ```